CarInsurance.com Insights

 Cheapest car insurance for seniors after an accident in Arizona

-Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
-Although the exact increase depends on the insurer, data show drivers can expect a 62% hike in premiums after an at-fault accident with property damage over $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 62% with one at-fault accident with property damage over $2,000.

 Typically, the premium increase remains for three to five years, making it essential to find an affordable insurer.
 According to our data, the following companies provide the cheapest car insurance for seniors in Arizona after an accident.